jimspr/PremiseSys/README.md

 vcpkg install curl
 vcpkg integrate install

-#Build
+You will need to copy the libcurl binaries that you built from vcpkg.
+For debug builds, copy zlibd1.dll and libcurl-d.dll from vcpkg\installed\x86-windows\debug\bin to c:\program files(x86)\premise\sys\bin.
+For release builds, copy zlibd1.dll and libcurl.dll from vcpkg\installed\x86-windows\bin to c:\program files(x86)\premise\sys\bin.

+# Build
 Load the solution in Visual Studio and build.
 You will see some warnings, but the projects should build.

-#Install
+# Install Bond and RadioRA2 drivers
 To install the files, launch an administrator command prompt.
-Stop the premise service by running "net stop prkernel".
-For debug builds, copy zlibd1.dll and libcurl-d.dll from vcpkg\installed\x86-windows\debug\bin to c:\program files(x86)\premise\sys\bin.
-For release builds, copy zlibd1.dll and libcurl.dll from vcpkg\installed\x86-windows\bin to c:\program files(x86)\premise\sys\bin.
-Copy spbond.dll, spbond.pdb, spradiora2.dll, and spradiora2.pdb to c:\program files(x86)\premise\sys\bin\devices.
-You only need to copy the zlibd1 and libcurl DLLs the first time, while the spbond.* and spradiora2.* files will need to be copied after each build.
+You can use the upd.bat file to kill SYS, copy the bond and radiora2 driver DLLs and PDBs, optionally reset the Premise data, and relaunch the SYS service and client.
-Start the premise service by running "net start prkernel".
-Launch SYS and look for the RadioRA2 and Bond devices.

-It is best to delete the slserver.xdo and slserver.psc files after making changes to the XML file and building a new version.
-After stopping the prkernel service, run the following command to remove the data. del "c:\Program Files (x86)\premise\sys\schema\slserver.*"
+For example, the following will copy the Debug binaries and reset all SYS data. upd.bat Debug reset
+You need to do this after building the drivers to copy them to the right location.
+You only need to add "reset" when you change one of the XML files.
+The reset argument makes sure the latext XML is loaded.